Daimler board to discuss alleged German auto cartel: sources

 3 Min Read

-FRANKFURT/HAMBURG (Reuters) - Daimler's (DAIGn.DE) supervisory board will meet on Wednesday to discuss allegations that German carmakers were involved in anti-competitive behavior, sources familiar with the matter said on Tuesday.
+FRANKFURT/HAMBURG (Reuters) - Daimler's (DAIGn.DE) supervisory board will meet on Wednesday to discuss allegations that German carmakers were involved in anti-competitive behavior, sources familiar with the matter said.

 European Union and German antitrust regulators are investigating whether BMW (BMWG.DE), VW (VOWG_p.DE), Porsche, Audi (NSUG.DE) and Mercedes-Benz owner Daimler (DAIGn.DE) held meetings to discuss suppliers, prices and standards to the disadvantage of foreign carmakers.